ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

     ./myprogram render scene.txt
     ```

     and the `Shape` and `Material` objects will be created in memory based on what is specified in `scene.txt`.

-Unlike the `demo` command, however, it is easy to modify `scene.txt`.
+-   Unlike the `demo` command, it will be easy for the user to modify `scene.txt`.

 -   What we need is to implement a *compiler*!